-Given that agent GARBO’s cover and role were never exposed, he was awarded the Iron Cross First-Class by Adolf Hitler, and the Member of the Order of the British Empire (MBE) by England, both in secret.
+Given that agent GARBO’s duplicity was never exposed, he was awarded both the Iron Cross First-Class by Adolf Hitler, and the Member of the Order of the British Empire (MBE) by England, each in secret.
 Pujol completely duped his Nazi handlers, and they would never uncover his deception.

-In Venezuela, Pujol would live in obscurity until he was identified by author Nigel West in 1984, following an extensive search.
-Pujol’s incredible role would not be revealed to the world until he was invited to the Normandy coast for the ceremony honoring the 40th anniversary of D-Day.
+In Venezuela, Pujol would live in obscurity until he was identified by acclaimed author and British espionage historian Nigel West in 1984, following an extensive search.
+Pujol’s legendary role and identity would not be revealed to the world until he was invited to the Normandy coast for the ceremony honoring the 40th anniversary of D-Day.

-Joan Pujol Garcia never relented in his one-man war against Nazism.
-His heroics would not be known for decades, and his story is still generally obscure.
-When he eventually wrote the novel that would account his epic tale, he took great pride in never once firing a shot in battle, or taking a life.
+Juan Pujol Garcia never relented in his personal war against Nazism.
+His heroics would not be known for decades, and his story is still generally obscure to many.
+When he eventually co-wrote with Nigel West the memoir that accounted his epic tale, Pujol took great pride in never once firing a shot in battle or taking a life.

-Sources: “Operation Garbo,” Nigel West, Joan Pujol Garcia, 1985.
+Sources: “Operation Garbo,” Nigel West, Juan Pujol Garcia, 1985.
 “The Spies Who Fooled Hitler,” BBC.
 “Timewatch: MI-5 at War.”
 “Garbo The Spy,” 2009.
 “GARBO,” Dr. John McLaughlin.

 Sign-Up For The Latest From TGNR

 The New Quartz App: Uzabase’s Bet on the Future of News on Social Media

 Haircuts on US Dollar Bills: Ranked

 How did Hitler Fool Stalin so Badly with the Invasion of the USSR? | WW2 Brain Bucket Reader Q&A